How MacKenzie Works

 MacKenzie meets with clients weekly for 50-minute sessions, with 75-minute sessions available as needed.
 The duration of therapy is variable and depends on you and what you'd like to work on.
 MacKenzie offers longer term depth work, brief therapy, and everything in between.
 She is available for (and enjoys!) tuneups months or years after the body of weekly therapeutic work has concluded.

 MacKenzie began her mental health career with Crisis Support Services.
-In addition to spending six years on their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations, served as a member of the community education team, and provided supervision to therapist interns.
-She still provides training to therapist interns at CSS.
+In addition to spending six years answering their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations, served as a member of the community education team, and provided supervision to therapist interns.
+She still occasionally provides training to therapist interns at CSS.

 MacKenzie has a BA in Political Theory from Scripps College and an MA in Counseling Psychology from John F. Kennedy University.